stevekinney/tailwind-workshop/src/content/object-fit.md

 - Use `object-fill` cautiously, as it can distort the content.
 - Use `object-none` if you want the image to ignore the size of the container.
 - Use `object-scale-down` if you want the image to fit within the container but not scale up if it's smaller.

-Understanding `object-fit` can help you handle media content effectively in responsive designs.